- Briefing Room

 Include the following in the “Comments” box of the modified transfer form:

 The State must certify the earmark is eligible for repurposing and will be obligated for the identified purposes by marking the “YES” in the certification box.
 The State will sign the form and submit it to the FHWA division office.
-The State must submit a text readable (e.g., MS Excel) version of the form.
+The State must also submit a text readable (e.g., MS Excel) version of the form.

 The Division Administrator (DA) or, if designated, the Assistant Division Administrator (ADA) or the Chief Operating Officer (COO) will either approve the transfer request form and submit it to the “FHWA Transfers” mailbox (FHWA_Transfers@dot.gov) or reject the transfer request form and notify the State.
 The DA may delegate this authority only to the ADA or COO.
 The DA’s approval represents the FHWA’s concurrence on eligibility of each earmark requested for repurposing and the requirements for project selection.
 The DA is responsible for confirming the following: